BurstLanguage/Language-Specification/Lexer.md

 ### Tokenization

 Tokenization is the first step of a Burst programs lifecycle.
-It takes in input file(s) and produces a list of "Tokens" which are fed into the next step, the Lexical Analyser.
+It takes in input file(s) and produces a list of "Tokens" which are fed into the next step, the Lexical Analyzer.

 In order to build the list of tokens, we'll iterate over each character in the provided input file.
 Each character found within the file will then be evaluated to determine whether or not it is valid.